albert97/Snippet_Tech/_posts/2018-04-20-Geothermal-in-Kenya.md

 ## FOOTNOTES

 This is a short summary of my original report.
-If you are interested in the detaile mechanism, please get in touch
+If you are interested in the detailed mechanism, please get in touch

 <h2 class="section-heading">References</h2>